americanexpress/react-albus/README.md

 ## What is React Albus?
 React Albus is a React component library used to build declarative multi-step journeys (also known as Wizards).
 You define your step content and ordering and React Albus will manage the journey-related state for you.

-React Albus is otherwise unopinionated and allows you to compose funcionality such as routing, animation, and analytics however you see fit.
+React Albus is otherwise unopinionated and allows you to compose functionality such as routing, animation, and analytics however you see fit.

 ## Installation